 For DMD, our current focus on non-ambulatory patients with evidence of respiratory deterioration, puts us in a position to become one of the more advanced companies that develop medications for this population.
 Santhera Therapeutics, which was developing idebenone for this indication, has recently stopped their Phase 2/3 study and are no longer investing in this area.
-For dry AMD, we believe that we will compete with a number of companies that are developing drugs to treat this disease, for example, Allegro Ophthalmics, Apellis Pharmaceuticals, Astellas, Hemera Biosciences, Ionis Pharmaceuticals, Sarepta Therapeutics, Ophthotech Corporation and Roche and Stealth Biotherapeutics.
+For dry AMD, we believe that we will compete with a number of companies that are developing drugs to treat this disease using different technologies (e.g., cellular and gene therapy, integrin regulation, and others), for example, Allegro Ophthalmics, Apellis Pharmaceuticals, Kodiak Sciences, Astellas, Hemera Biosciences, Ionis Pharmaceuticals, Ophthotech Corporation and Roche and Stealth Biotherapeutics.